Pedestrian Dangers While Passing Construction Sites

 Trucks and other construction vehicles:

 As said previously, whenever there is active construction activity there will always be various construction vehicles entering and exiting the work site to make deliveries and remove debris.
 There should always be a flagman or other person present to direct and control the construction and pedestrian traffic so that the two do not inadvertently meet.
-As there are not always a flagman or other person present to control the traffic the sidewalk and driveways often become a hazard to pedestrians.
+As there is not always a flagman or other person present to control the traffic the sidewalk and driveways often become a hazard to pedestrians.

 There is also a risk of an object falling from a construction related vehicle while it is being loaded or unloaded.